-In the absence of a signed agreement or application for service, the supply of service by Chugach and its acceptance by the member shall constitute an agreement and acceptance of Chugach's policies, rules and regulations.
+In the absence of a signed agreement or application for service, the supply of service by Chugach and its acceptance by the member shall constitute an agreement and acceptance of Chugach's policies, rules, and regulations.

-Service will be established to existing facilities within five (5) days of Chugach's receipt of a completed application.
+Service will be established to existing facilities within five (5) working days of Chugach's T receipt of a completed application.
 A connect fee will be charged for this service.
-This fee will be reduced if the applicant reads their meter and provides an accurate meter read within two work days of applying for service.
-The fee reduction will not be granted if an untimely or inaccurate meter read by the applicant mandates a visit to the applicant's premise by Chugach.
-Charges for service connection are set forth in the Schedule of Fees.
+Charges for D service connection are set forth in the Schedule of Fees.